jupyterlab/jupyterlab/docs/source/user/extensions.rst

 JupyterLab sessions always reside in a workspace.
 Workspaces contain the state of JupyterLab: the files that are currently open, the layout of the application areas and tabs, etc. When the page is refreshed, the workspace is restored.
 By default, the location is ``~/.jupyter/lab/workspacess/``, where ``~`` is the user's home directory.
 This folder is not in the JupyterLab application directory, because these files are typically shared across Python environments.
 The location can be modified using the ``JUPYTERLAB_WORKSPACES_DIR`` environment variable.
-These files can be imported and exported to create default "profiles", using the :ref:`workspace command line tool <urls>`.
+These files can be imported and exported to create default "profiles", using the :ref:`workspace command line tool <url-workspaces-cli>`.